jase-k/nlapi-guide-openapi/docs/stage.5.context.md

 - **Using NLAPI Context to make bot smarter**: You know things your user may not.
 I.e. if they are looking at the Tomato Soup Recipe, you know the id, the user likely does not.

 ## Notes:
+-  Using global storage to send context
+- Context is an array of strings
+- Common context: Current time, what the user is looking at, the user id, and more.
+- Context gets injected into conversation thread at inference time.